 Welcome!
 I am a Lecturer (Assistant Professor) in Politics at the University of Liverpool.

 Previously, I was a Postdoctoral Research Fellow at the V-Dem Institute at the University of Gothenburg and continue to be affiliated with V-Dem as a Research Associate.
-I received my PhD in Government and Public Administration from The Chinese University of Hong Kong in 2022.
+I received my PhD in Government and Public Administration from the Chinese University of Hong Kong in 2022.

 I am also a Co-Founder/Organiser of the Authoritarian Political Systems Group (APSG) and a Co-Convenor of the Political Studies Association Specialist Group on Autocracies and Regime Change.